microsoft/0xDeCA10B/demo/README.md

 A dashboard and examples for deploying updatable AI models to Ethereum.

-This folder also contains Solidity examples for models, data handlers, and incentive mechanisms for deploying models that are free to use for inference as initially proposed in the paper [Decentralized & Collaborative AI on Blockchain Platforms][overview-paper], [dark theme version here][overview-paper-dark].
+This folder also contains Solidity examples for models, data handlers, and incentive mechanisms for deploying models that are free to use for inference as initially proposed in our introductory paper.

 This project is made from a React project with Truffle added.
 This [Truffle example][truffle-react] was used to help add Truffle.